-Bit No. Mnemonic R/W Reset Function EEPROM Checksum Error Interrupt.
-EECKE 1 This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
+Bit No. Mnemonic R/W Reset Function 14 EECKE R/W 1 EEPROM Checksum Error Interrupt.
+This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
 This enables auto-initialization from serial EEPROM, as well as RT soft reset with auto-initialization.
 This bit is logic 1 in the "Hardware Interrupt Enable Register (0x000F)" and in the "Hardware Interrupt Output Enable Register (0x0013)" after MR master reset.
-14 R/W 1 RAM Parity Fail Interrupt.
+The EECKE bit is set in the "Hardware Pending Interrupt Register (0x0006)" (as well as bit 1 in the "Master Status and Reset Register (0x0001)" when a serial EEPROM checksum failure occurs during auto initialization, or execution of a partial reset caused by assertion of the RTRESET bit in the "Master Status and Reset Register (0x0001)".
+RAMPF RAM Parity Fail Interrupt.
 This bit will be set to logic "1" when the device fails RAM parity check.
 RAM data errors are uncorrectable.
-RAMPF When a RAM parity error is detected, register bit 13 is set to logic 1.
+When a RAM parity error is detected, register bit 13 is set to logic 1.
 The RAMIF bit 1 in register "Master Status and Reset Register (0x0001)" is also cleared.
 When bit 13 is asserted in the "Hardware Pending Interrupt Register (0x0006)", the host can distinguish a RAMIF interrupt from a RAMPF interrupt by reading the "Master Status and Reset Register (0x0001)".
 RAMIF bit 1 in that register will be logic 1 for RAMIF interrupt, logic 0 for RAMPF interrupt.
-F R/W V 1 RAM Initialization Fail Interrupt.
-RAMIF This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
+13 RAMIF R/W 1 RAM Initialization Fail Interrupt.
+This function only applies when the AUTOEN input pin is logic 1 at rising edge of MR Master Reset.
 This enables auto-initialization from serial EEPROM, as well as RT soft reset with auto-initialization.
 This bit is logic 1 in the "Hardware Interrupt Enable Register (0x000F)" and in the "Hardware Interrupt Output Enable Register (0x0013)" after MR master reset.
-13 TVAIVIII The RAMIF bit is set in the "Hardware Pending Interrupt Register (0x0006)" (as well as bit 0 in the "Master Status and Reset Register (0x0001)") when one or more initialized RAM locations do not match their two corresponding serial EEPROM byte locations.
+The RAMIF bit is set in the "Hardware Pending Interrupt Register (0x0006)" (as well as bit 0 in the "Master Status and Reset Register (0x0001)") when one or more initialized RAM locations do not match their two corresponding serial EEPROM byte locations.
 Such failure occurs during auto initialization, or execution of a partial reset caused by assertion of the RTRESET bit in the "Master Status and Reset Register (0x0001)".
 WDTX Transmitter Watchdog Timeout BUSA and BUSB transmitters each have a watchdog timer to prevent continuous transmission beyond 663μs.
 If WDTX is set in the "Hardware Interrupt Enable Register (0x000F)", the corresponding bit will be set in the "Hardware Pending Interrupt Register (0x0006)" and the Interrupt Log Buffer is updated.
 If bit 13 is set in the "Hardware Interrupt Output Enable Register (0x0013)", an interrupt is generated at the IRQ pin.